-- 3. Stop filling the tank after the fuel filler pump automatically clicks off.
+- 2. Remove the fuel filler cap by turning it slowly counterclockwise. - 3.
+Stop filling the tank after the fuel filler pump automatically clicks off.
 Do not add any more fuel. - 4.
 Put the cap back on, turn it clockwise until you hear a clicking noise.
 Be certain not to catch the tether under the cap while tightening. - 5.
 Close the fuel filler lid completely.